-When I first started studying history of this subject I felt real excitement from this great example of the world scientific cooperation.
-This is a remarkable story about solving unsolved problems, counting uncounted matter, finding path in the world oceanographic community for unification of measuring one of the most important oceanographic parameter.
+When I first started studying history of this subject I felt real excitement from this great example of world scientific cooperation.
+This is a remarkable story about solving unsolved problems, counting uncounted matter, finding the path in the world oceanographic community for the unification of measuring one of the most important oceanographic parameters.

 I dedicate this website with great respect to Thomas Dauphinee, a remarkable engineer and scientist, who worked in the National Research Council of Canada in Ottawa.
 The man who developed the first industrial high precision laboratory salinometer AUTOSAL (often called “the Canadian salinometer”), which for 40 years and still nowadays keeps the highest standard in oceanography, the man who introduced one of the basic relationships for the Practical Salinity Scale 1978 and the man who received no awards from oceanographic community for his important contribution to science and great work in this field.
 He is worth his salt.
 Thanks, Tim!